UK Sartre Society conference 2026

 Aylin Yildirim (University of Oldenburg)

-– Professor Jane Hiddleston (Oxford)
+– Professor Jane Hiddleston (Oxford University)

-– Professor Marguerite La Caze (Queensland)
+– Professor Marguerite La Caze (University of Queensland)

-– Professor Mark Wrathall (Oxford)
+– Professor Mark Wrathall (Oxford University)

 Selected Papers: